What is a CNA? Is a CNA Career Right for You?

 - become listed in the state’s nurse aid registry.

 Some states require a high school diploma; others require a graduation equivalency degree.
-If you’d like to know about your state’s CNA certification requirements, we’ve written posts about each state’s conditions.
+If you’d like to know about your state’s CNA certification requirements, you can check your state’s homepage and go to their nursing section for more information.
+As an example, here is the nursing page for the state of Indiana, and the nursing page for the state of Missouri.

 The good news is, CNA training programs are relatively quick, and usually take only a few months to complete; the exam is a little intimidating, but it’s not too difficult to pass; and once you’ve passed your exam, all it takes is a phone call get listed on the nurse’s registry.
 Becoming a CNA takes some effort, but it is definitely something that you can do.